mikeabrahamsen/flask-meld.dev/meld-docs.md

         self.count = int(self.count) - 1

 ```

-The code above creates a property named `count` and uses two functions, `add` and
+The class above creates a property named `count` and defines the `add` and
-`subtract` to modify the `count` property.
-Combining the use of properties and functions
+`subtract` functions which will modify the `count` property.
+Combining the use of
-in this way allows you to customize the behavior of your components.
+properties and functions in this way allows you to customize the behavior of your components.

 ```html
 <!-- templates/meld/counter.html -->